bigbinary/acehelp/README.md

 Webpack will automatically compile if a file inside `app/javascript/` directory is modified in development mode.

+## GraphQL is enabled
+Once servers are up and running, visit `localhost:3000/graphql/playground` to play around GraphQL queries and mutations.

 ## Heroku Review

 [Heroku Review](https://devcenter.heroku.com/articles/github-integration-review-apps)
 is enabled on this application.
-It means when a PR is sent then heroku automatically deploys an application for that branch.
+It means when a PR is sent then Heroku automatically deploys an application for that branch.

 ## Continuous deployment when PR is merged to master